 There's more to selling a car than just putting an ad up online.
 Present your wheels well and you could get more money in the bank.

-There’s an art to good salesmanship, and with many people selling their vehicles online, it’s important to make sure yours stands out from the crowd.
-We spoke to Shaun Wilton, carsales.com.au Group Manager of Customer Service, to get for his top tips for selling your car online.
+Now, on to AAMI’s top six car sales tips.
+We spoke to Shaun Wilton, carsales.com.au Group Manager of Customer Service, to get his top tips for selling your car online.

 1. Give it a good clean